- 6th Street Bridge

 Oregon's rich natural resources, including the Coquille River Basin, have long supported our livelihood and community.
 A healthy working landscape helps strengthen the local community by creating jobs in Coos County, improving farming and ranching, improves water quality and restoring a thriving environment for fish and birds.

 The partners have been working with landowners and stakeholders since 2008 to find common ground and collaborate on projects that will restore ecosystem function and make the land more productive for agriculture.
-The C3P project is scheduled to be substantially complete by the fall of 2017 with the WLRP restoration work scheduled for 2018.
+The C3P project was completed in October 2017 with the WLRP restoration work scheduled for 2018.

 West Coast Contractors is pleased to be a part of this vital project to restore salmon habitat and protect grazing land in the Coquille River Valley.